 Ideas to improve sleep hygiene:

 - Quench your thirst & go to the bathroom before you go to bed

 - Reduce environmental light and noise in your bedroom

-- ‘Turn off your brain’ an hour before you go to bed.
+- Turn off (figuratively) your brain an hour before you go to bed

 For example, try to stop working on intense homework or projects an hour before going to bed to lower the cognitive activity.

-Want to sleep like a baby?
 Then let your brain decompress and know it is bedtime.

 4. Consider Therapy

-A couple of visits with a therapist can be a way to identify unique self-care tips to deal with your anxiety while you are going through changes in your life.
+A couple of visits with a therapist can be a way to identify unique self-care tips to manage your anxiety while you are going through changes in your life.

 Be sure to do some research to find a best-fit therapist.